aimeos/map/README.md

 - SORT_NATURAL : compare elements as strings using "natural ordering" like `natsort()`
 - SORT_FLAG_CASE : use SORT_STRING&#124;SORT_FLAG_CASE and SORT_NATURAL&#124;SORT_FLAG_CASE to sort strings case-insensitively

 The keys aren't preserved and elements get a new index and a new map is created before sorting the elements.
 Thus, [sort()](#sort) should be preferred for performance reasons if possible.
+A new map is created by calling this method.

 **Examples:**